peat/meeting/README.md

 # meeting

-Calculates the ongoing cost of a meeting.
+Calculates the ongoing cost of a meeting, based on the compensation of the participants.

 ## Usage